 Getting the best deal from your property

 To combat this, many landlords prefer to use the rent-to-rent scheme, also known as the Guaranteed Rent Scheme.
 The scheme allows the property owner to have a contract with a third party, such as a person, company (for example a letting agent) or council, who takes on the responsibility of managing the property for the duration of the contract.
-So the landlord can still receive the financial benefits of renting, without having to worry about handling the property management responsibilities.
+This way the landlord can still receive the financial benefits of renting, without having to worry about handling the property management responsibilities.

 Although it seems like an ideal way to enjoy the benefits of being a landlord, there are also negatives to using a rent-to-rent scheme that you may not have considered.